filip326/DolphinSchool/CONTRIBUTING.md

 ### ESLint

-Never irgnore an ESLint-Errors and Warnings!
+Never irgnore an ESLint-Error or Warning.
 ESLint's rules were writen for cleaner and more readable code.
 Your Pullrequest won't be merged, if the linter fails.

 ### Filenames and Directories